joshuagrisham/samsung-galaxybook-extras/README.md

 It also seems to be picked up automatically in GNOME 45.x in the panel, where you can click the arrow beside `Keyboard` and adjust the slider:

 ![GNOME Panel Keyboard Backlight](./resources/keyboard-backlight-gnome.png "GNOME Panel Keyboard Backlight")

-I have also included a simple `toggle-keyboard-brightness` script along with the "extras" package as well as remapped the keyboard key Fn+F9 so that it will execute this script (assuming you are using GNOME).

 Note that the setting "automatically turn off the keyboard backlight after X seconds" in Windows is actually controlled by Samsung's application service and not by the device driver itself; if such a feature is desired then it would need to be a similar software-based solution (e.g. added to the "extras" or something).